 As I said, I talk to students.
 They are the best guides in helping to shape the possible forms of education.
 It’s strange to reflect that in any other field focused on people — health care, business, social services — the obvious first and best step is to talk to the constituents, the stakeholders, the people — but in education, this simply does not happen in any meaningful way.
 If it did, the traditional system would be dismantled overnight.
 But until it can be dismantled and rebuilt, students point the way to what can be accomplished right now: small changes, wrought by individual groups of educators and learners.

 I have participated in a number of small experiments to change post-secondary education.
-The resources here are gathered from my own classroom and from the contributions of many students who are courageous enough to take significant educational risks.
+And if you’ve read this far, you are probably not a mainstream post-secondary educator.
+I’ve broken pretty much every academic taboo on this page, so traditionalists will have fled in discomfort or disdain quite a while ago (as I mentioned, effective defenses against uncomfortable feedback).
+In the counseling profession, conversely, questioning social taboos and speaking the unspoken are basic tools of the craft.
+(Sometimes these two parts of me have interesting interactions...)
+So, if you’ve made it this far, if you share any of what I’ve described here, you may find some of the resources below to be helpful.
+They are gathered from my own classroom and from the contributions of many students courageous enough to take significant educational risks.
 They have kept going, even when I have felt like giving up, and together we’ve managed to cultivate meaningful learning projects.
-A few of these projects are gathered here (see the links below), as educational resources for those who seek to try something new.
+A few of these projects are gathered here as educational resources for those who seek to try something new, or maybe something deeper, or perhaps more truthful.